-Disassemble the fan housing and cable drum (see above).
+Disassemble the fan housing and cable drum (see page 26).

 CAREFUL!
 Injury hazard!
 The return spring can pop out!
 Always wear eye protection and protective gloves!

 Lightly tap the fan housing on a wooden surface with the entire surface of the hollow side, and hold it down.
-Now lift entire surface of the hollow side, and hold it down.
 Now lift the fan housing carefully and in small steps.
-This will allow the return spring pack (13), which should now have fallen out, to relax in a controlled manner if the return spring has popped out of the plastic pack.
+This will allow the return spring pack (14), which should now have fallen out, to relax in a controlled manner if the return spring has popped out of the plastic pack.